29988122/Fate-Grand-Order_Lua/README.md

 As title.
 It will keep gacha until your bag's full.

-* \_auto\_gift\_exchange
+* \_auto\_gift\_exchangeV2.lua

 Use for Nero matsuri or Christmas events.
 Their UI really sucked.

 ## Behavior details:
 - Major and minor adjustments will be done frequently as FGO updates. **Remember to update!**

-- Stamina does NOT automatically refilled, if you need to refill them automatically, please check [AutoRefill](#autorefill)
+- Stamina does NOT automatically refilled, if you need to refill them automatically, please check [AutoRefill](#autorefill).

-- Script sometimes stucked at certain screen - that's because FGO and delightworks SUCKED.
-If loading took too long, script will think it already finished loading and click when game's in fact not ready.
-Restart the script manually should suffice, or adjust all the wait() function in the .lua yourself.
-3-5 seconds more would be enough.

 - Script automatically chooses weak cards, until "boss" fight.
+The priority of BAQ cards can be changed, please check [Card Priority Customization](#card-priority-customization).

 - It will switch target to any "servant" or "danger" enemy ONCE, cast Noble Phantasm immediately and after until battle ended.
 The behavior can be changed by ```Battle_NoblePhantasm```, please check [Noble Phantasm Behavior](#noble-phantasm-behavior) for further detail.